California-Planet-Search/cks-website/readme.md

 ## Project Info

-The California-Kepler Survery is a database of 1305 spectra of ''Kepler Objects of Interest'' (KOIs) hosting 2025 planet candidates.
-The project was initiated by Andrew Howard, Geoff Marcy, and John Johnson.
+The California-Kepler Survery (CKS) is a database of 1305 spectra of "Kepler Objects of Interest" (KOIs) hosting 2025 planet candidates.
+The CKS project was initiated by Andrew Howard, Geoff Marcy, and John Johnson.
 Spectra were observed from 2011 to 2015.
 The core component of CKS was to obtain a Keck/HIRES spectra of all KOIs brighter than kepmag of 14.2.
 Fainter stars were appended for a variety of reasons.
 The CKS dataset consists of several subsets:

 1. Magnitude-limited (Kp < 14.2; N = 960)
 2. Multi-planet hosts (N = 484)